April Adult Programs

 Sunday Sit & Stitch

 Join a friendly, come-as-you-are gathering of fellow makers where you can bring your current project, chat, share ideas, and enjoy a relaxed creative atmosphere.
 This is a social meet-up, not a class, but you may find others who practice the same craft and are happy to lend an ear, offer a hand, or swap tips.
 All crafts are welcome—just bring your own supplies.
+For adults, but ages 14+ welcome.
 No registration needed; drop in anytime.
 We meet first and third Monday afternoons (3pm-4:30pm) and Second Sunday afternoons (1pm-3pm)!

 __________________________________